 - Amount of liquid mixed with the sludge.

 CECOR sump cleaners can be purchased with 4 different power options.
-Each power option has a rating for suction lift.
+Each power option offers a sump cleaner performance equal to, or better than, high performing suction lift.

 |Single phase electric (SE15 series)||13” Hg|